defencedigital/moduk-frontend-prototype/docs/contributing/linting.md

 @import 'bar/foo';
 ```

-### Properties should be formatted with a single space separating the colon from the property's value
+### Properties should be formatted with a single space separating the colon from the property’s value

 Bad:
 ```